If you’ve got diabetes, you need to be aware of the risks involved when you’re driving. If you know the risks, you can take steps to manage them.

 Very high blood sugar levels could leave you feeling unwell or tired, and may affect your ability to drive safely.
 You should not drive if you’re severely hyperglycaemic.

 If your diabetes has just been diagnosed and your treatment is still being adjusted, you may not be fit to drive just yet.
-Check with your doctor.
+Check with your health practitioner, which could be your usual doctor (GP), a registered nurse or nurse practitioner, or a specialist if appropriate.

 If your diabetes is well controlled, you can drive a private car safely.
 However, there are times when you need to take precautions.